Velvet (film): Casting

-Leah Ayres' career debuted daytime television series The Edge of Night in the early part of the 1980s.
+Leah Ayres' career debuted on the daytime television series The Edge of Night in the early part of the 1980s.
 Shortly after, she was cast as one of the lead roles in Velvet, a beautiful, secret government agent tasked to camouflage herself as an aerobics instructor.

-Shari Belafonte joined the cast after her 1982 debut in If You Could See What I Hear, after mostly a modelling-based career.
+After a mostly modelling-based career, Shari Belafonte joined the cast after her 1982 debut in If You Could See What I Hear.
 Her success as a model assisted in her casting in Velvet, as the four female secret agents were described as "unrealistically attractive."

-Similarly, Mary-Margaret Humes was cast after winning beauty contest Miss Florida USA in 1975.
+Similarly, Mary-Margaret Humes was cast after winning the Miss Florida USA beauty contest in 1975.

-The casting decisions made reflected the common theme in Charlie's Angels, of very attractive female protagonists.
+The casting decisions made reflected the common theme in Charlie's Angels of very attractive female protagonists.

 Velvet was Sheree J. Wilson's television debut.

 Production

-Velvet initially premiered in English on August 27, 1984 in color for the ABC Network in the United States.
-It was later released in Germany on November 11, 1995 as ‘Frauen wie Samt und Stahl’ which translates to ‘Women like Velvet and Steel.’
-In French, it is referred to as 'Espionnes de Charme' which translates to 'Charming Spies.'
+Velvet initially premiered in English on August 27, 1984, in color on the ABC Network in the United States.
+It was later released in Germany on November 11, 1995, as ‘Frauen wie Samt und Stahl’, which translates to ‘Women like Velvet and Steel.’
+In French, it is referred to as 'Espionnes de Charme', which translates to 'Charming Spies.'
 Also released in Spanish, it was named 'Cuatro Chicas en Acción, meaning 'Four girls in Action.'

 The original running time was 100 minutes.
 Much of the film was shot at the Westin Bonaventure, a luxury hotel in Los Angeles, California: “a stunning image against the skyline of downtown Los Angeles.”
-The Westin Bonaventure is most famous as a filming location for films Interstellar (2014) and Heat (1995).
+The Westin Bonaventure is most famous as a filming location for Interstellar (2014) and Heat (1995) films.
 The production company responsible for Velvet was Aaron Spelling Productions.